githubtofu/nwbasic/walkthroughs/basic_overview.md

 7. ping response is routed to 10.0.0.1 (host 1) via NAT

-Check ARP, DNS, ICMP packets.
+Check ARP, DNS, ICMP packets on wireshark.